-25 km away from Saranda town, near the traditional impressive stone built village of Musina, into a forest of hazelnuts, walnuts, cherries, pines and fir trees 177 meters above the sea level 18 springs come out the bottom of the earth and great a rare beauty the famous “Blue Eye”, which is a geological phenomenon.
+Only 25 km away from Saranda, near the traditional stone-built village of Musina.
+In a forest of hazelnut, walnut, cherry, pine and fir trees, some 177 meters above sea level.
+You will find 18 springs that come out of the earth with such a great and rare beauty, they will leave you speechless.
+They are known as the famous “Blue Eye”, which is a geological phenomenon.

-In the area of the “Blue Eye” wild life is rich and varied too, wild animals exist, like the fox, the fowl, the reptiles and the marten.
-“Blue Eye” is Albania’s small treasure.
+The “Blue Eye” is Albania’s small treasure.
 Visitors on a one-day organized trip can relax into its peaceful landscape.
-Next to a picturesque waterfall opposite the “Blue Eye” spring, there is a traditional wood and stone built restaurant you may enjoy Albania’s snaps named “Raki”.
+Next to a picturesque waterfall opposite the “Blue Eye” spring, there is a traditional wood and stone-built restaurant where you can enjoy an Albanian schnapps, named “Raki”.